bnjmnp/pysndbxbnjmnp/README.rst

 Note
 ----

-* we cannot do it without a setup.py because of the extra Cython build step, but they might work on this: `<https://github.com/pypa/setuptools/issues/2220>`_
+* One cannot do it without a setup.py because of the extra Cython build step, but people might work on this: `<https://github.com/pypa/setuptools/issues/2220>`_

 Resources
 ---------